 Binary Solvent Diffusion for Fabrication of Large Nanoparticle Supercrystals

 Using an artful combination of nanotechnology and basic chemistry, Sandia synthesized and self-assembled gold nanoparticles into unusually large millimeter size supercrystals that could signiﬁcantly improve the detection sensitivity for trace amounts of chemicals.
 The enhanced sensing capability derives from giant electromagnetic ﬁeld enhancements between the self-assembled gold nanoparticles enabled by localized surface plasmon resonance of nanoparticles within the supercrystals.
 The enhanced performance of these materials is speciﬁcally correlated to their shape, size, and packing density.
 Sandia’s Extended LaMer synthesis of nanoparticles allows precise tunability of the shape, size, composition, and other functional properties for optimization of the plasmonic coupling for superior sensitivity.
 Control over the structure of these supercrystals is achieved through a seeding and growth process by using a binary solvent diffusion method.
 Together, these methods enable large-scale production of the materials for reduced cost.
 Besides sensing, the supercrystals obtained through this process possess superior performance in important applications including optoelectronics, photovoltaic, and surface catalysis.

 Detergent-assisted Fabrication of Multifunctional Nanomaterials

 Large Field-of-View Bench Top 3-D X-Ray Phase Contrast Imaging System

 LAMMPS: Atomistic Simulation of Materials

-- HADES: The High-Fidelity Adaptive Deception & Emulation System
+High-fidelity Adaptive Deception & Emulation System (HADES) Platform

-- Control System for Active Damping of Inter-Area Oscillations (with Montana Tech and the Bonneville Power Administration)
+Control System for Active Damping of Inter-area Oscillations

 Ultra-Wide Bandgap Power Electronic Devices